No calm after the storm: a systematic review of human health following flood and storm disasters

 A systematic review of 113 studies in a global range of countries (23 on floods, 89 on storms and 1 both) aimed to elucidate human health problems following flood and storm disasters, and to show where further research is needed.
 Studies used were of measurable health problems after meteorological disasters.
 Conditions covered included injuries and poisonings, infectious and parasitic diseases, noncommunicable diseases and chronic illnesses.
 Contact with health services and mortality were also studied.
 The results of the review show that health changes differently after floods and after storms.
 No articles reported sustained epidemics of any infectious diseases but there are long-term effects on management and continuity of care for chronic diseases.

-Adults, Both sexes, Cardiovascular conditions, Cyclone/Hurricane/Typhoon, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Poisonings, Protection, Respiratory conditions, Skin infections, Storm/storm surge
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Cyclone/Hurricane/Typhoon, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Poisonings, Protection, Respiratory conditions, Skin infections, Storm/storm surge